algorinfo/chrome_crawler/README.md

 # Chrome Crawler

-This service uses puppeteer to download pages.
+This service uses puppeteer and axios to crawl pages.

+It allows to scroll, take screenshots and get images encoded as Base64.

+**Out of scope**: it allows to get apps from playstore, in the future it will be migrated to a new service.

 ## How to run?